History, Heceta Lighthouse B&B

 Winter Raffle

 The Winter Raffle is open!
 Enter to win a 2 night stay at Heceta Lighthouse B&B, $100 gift card to Ona Restaurant and Lounge, and a family pass to Sea Lion Caves.
 Raffle tickets are also available at the Heceta Lighthouse Gift Shop. $5/ticket or 5 tickets for $20.
-Drawing will be held on Valentine's Day.
+Winner is drawn Valentine's Day 2025.

 Another way to support Heceta Head Lightstation is to set up your Fred Meyer rewards card to contribute to KHHL.
 You can do that here.